Deecellar/zingle-header/README.md

 # zingle-header
 Simple Step for adding single source files

-Just add the the file zingle_header.zig to your build file and add it either as a step or use the helper function (That I think it leaks, but eh)
+Just add the the file zingle_header.zig to your build file and add it either as a step or use the helper function

 example in build.zig =)